rbowsley/lamplighthelp/source/51-2-1_Creating_a_Profile.markdown

 In this video I’ll show you how to create a profile.

 You can download a transcript of this video if it’s helpful to read along.
 Pause the video at any time, to try things in your system or our test system.
 I encourage you to do this regularly.
-Practicing and building muscle memory are the best ways of learning Lamplight.
+Practicing and building muscle memory are the best ways of learning {{Lamplight}}.

 A quick note before we start: some of the terms in your system may be different to those in this video.
 If you follow my actions on screen, and see where I’m clicking, you should be able to locate the same function in your system even if they’re called something else.